-Coffee itself is fairly unique, 400 billion cups of coffee are drank on average per year around the world which is set to increase as more cultures join the coffee band wagon and Americas influence over the world increases.
+Coffee itself is fairly unique, 400 billion cups of coffee drink on average per year around the world which is set to increase as more cultures join the coffee bandwagon and America’s influence over the world increases.
 England alone has seen a dramatic shift from tea to coffee within the past number of years, although I still love a good cuppa brewed in a pot.

-There’s three main wild ingredients you can use for making a wild coffee substitute, and these are (there’s others but these, in my opinion are the best::
+There are three main wild ingredients you can use for making a wild coffee substitute, and these are (there are others but these, in my opinion, are the best::

 - Dandelion Roots

 Let’s look at each one a little closer:

 Dandelion Roots: Difficulty to make: 3/5 – Taste 4/5

 Dandelion Roots are my current go to wild coffee substitute, firstly because they’re in vast abundance, secondly because people tend to dig these up left right and centre, which saves me the job of doing and lastly because it taste brilliant both as a drink and in cooking.

 Acorns: Difficulty to make: 4/5 – Taste 3/5

 Acorns are harder to collect, you first have to beat the squirrels to them and then they’re more time-consuming in their preparation, having to go through a stage of boiling in 2 changes of water, then being shelled before roasted.
 I have done this before but since the coffee tastes no better, actually worse than the dandelion I just stick to them now.